vib-tcp/introduction_2_HPC/chapters/04_connecting_2_resources.md

 ....................bruna@DESKTOP....
 ```

 You will see something like this.
-Starting with ssh-rsa followed by several caracters that were **replaced** by points, and the name of your computer.
+Starting with ssh-rsa followed by several characters that were **replaced** by points, and the name of your computer.
 If you see in the first line `--BEGIN OPENSSH PRIVATE KEY--`, go back!
 This file data should **NOT** be shared.

 if you want more details check the [VSC documetation](https://docs.vscentrum.be/access/generating_keys_with_openssh.html#generating-keys-linux)